vocality/mongoose-ts/README.md

 ### Features
 > - Relationships between collections
+> - Rxjs notification when a new user was created
-> - Use TypeDI Ioc container
+> - IOC container (TypeDI)
+> - Full typescript

 ### Usage in development mode
 > `npm run serve`